SyKePhaSis/Conway-s-Game-of-Life/README.md

 someone throught the process of altering the code as they please.

 NOTE : ARRAY_LEN is the length of a 2D array both in the y-axis and the x-axis meaning that the number of cells in the board are ARRAY_LEN^2

+## PACKAGES

+This package uses SDL2 and SDL2.h and SDL2/SDL_ttf.h are required in order for the simulation to funciton.